imclerran/roc-ai/README.md

 ## Known issues:
 - Tool use is currently not supported with the anthropic API,
     - this is due to missing support in Roc for decoding json dictionaries [roc#5294](https://github.com/roc-lang/roc/issues/5294)
-    - __Workaround__ Anthropic models can be accessed through OpenRouter, with full tool calling support
+    - __Workaround:__ Anthropic models can be accessed through OpenRouter, with full tool calling support
 - Prompt caching has currently only be been tested through OpenRouter